 Calixto and Epifania Morente had six children, four boys and two girls as follows (from oldest to youngest) along with their spouses.

 1.Juan Nieva had two wives.
 The first wife was Isabel Decena.
 When Isabel died Juan remarried Elvira Sarmiento.
 Juan Nieva is both Macrine's and Rene's grandfather.
-He was the first governor of Marinduque and also the grandfather of the current Governor.
-Rene and Macrine are first cousin of Jose Antonio (Bong) Nieva Carrion, the current Governor of Marinduque.
+He was the first governor of Marinduque and also the grandfather of the outgoing Governor.
+Rene and Macrine are first cousin of Jose Antonio (Bong) Nieva Carrion, the outgoing Governor of Marinduque.

 2.Victoria Nieva married Doroteo Mercader